KindlingIcicle/gitradio/README.md

 # Github bling

-Get updates on git repositories in real-time with auditory updates.
+Get real-time updates on repositories in with auditory updates.

 ## Team